Ozone Generators and Safety

 In May of 2022 someone in our community seemed to have a reaction that could have been due to ozone being used in a chest freezer cold plunge set up inside an apartment.
 He had used a different ozone generator (very high concentration) previously in a different location to clean the air, and did not experience any issues with his breathing or the items in his home.

 What changed?
-He reported using a JED ozone generator for water sanitation, which was being output for 30 minutes, once per day, into the bottom of about 60 gallons of water in a chest freezer that was well sealed.
+He reported using an ozone generator for water sanitation, which was being run for 30 minutes, once per day, into a tank with about 60 gallons of water in a chest freezer that was well sealed.
 He might have had a gap in his seal which allowed some ozone to escape.
 However, keep in mind that ozone is heavier than air and if any ozone did escape the chest freezer it would likely sink to the floor.
 He claimed that ozone damaged his health and caused a residual odor on many of the items in his home.

 Ozone is very unstable, breaks down very quickly, does not linger, and does not leave a residual odor.
-I made an exception to the “no refunds” policy on my website and gave him a full refund.
-When I opened the box to inspect the returned ozone generator, I immediately noticed a very strong odor of…. perfume!
+I asked him to send the unit to me for inspection.
+When I opened the box, I immediately noticed a very strong odor of…. perfume!

 I immediately recognized it because of the problems I used to have.
 It smelled nothing at all like ozone.
 My guess is that someone with a strong perfume came into his apartment and that is what caused the problem.